 - some have lost a treasured loved one and are deeply missing them

-- some are going through a divorce, adultery issues, or extreme marital conflict
+- some are going through a divorce, adultery issues, or terrible marital problems

 - some are going through intense family or extended family conflict